-This article was originally published by E-International Relations on 24 February 2017.
+This article was originally published by the Central Asia-Caucasus Institute and the Silk Road Studies Program on 10 May 2017.

 The world is sick.
 Un/fortunately, while advocates of Brexit and other populists have correctly identified the symptoms of broad societal illness—overpowering anxiety about the present and the future; a loss of control of the self, the family, the community and the nation itself—they have misdiagnosed the primary cause of our infirmity and their efforts to cure the patient are therefore doomed to fail.